Skip to main content

 await session.connect({

-token: credential.token,
+token: credential.webrtc_token,

 url: credential.url,